menu

-Unlike some towns, Holly Ridge isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Holly Ridge are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Holly Ridge is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Holly Ridge is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Holly Ridge who work in management occupations (14.90%), healthcare (10.07%), and teaching (9.53%).

 There are quite a few people in the armed forces living in Holly Ridge, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.